scrGPT/Scripts-from-ChatGPT/CONTRIBUTING.md

-# Contributing to My Script and Project Collection
+# Contributing to My ScriptHub

 Thank you for considering contributing to this repository!
 Here are some guidelines to follow: